Darkchild (novel)

-Darkchild is a novel by Sydney J. Van Scyoc published in 1982.
+Darkchild is a science fiction novel by American writer Sydney J. Van Scyoc published in 1982.

 Plot summary

-Darkchild is a novel in which Darkchild is a clone programmed to use his potent psionic powers to observe other people.
+It is the story of a clone named Darkchild, programmed to use his potent psionic powers to observe other people.

 Reception

-Colin Greenland reviewed Frost for Imagine magazine, and stated that "It's a grim and tearful story, and for all its imaginative conviction I found it hard going, Van Sycoc is rather too lavish with her characters' misery."
+Colin Greenland reviewed the novel for Imagine magazine, and stated that "It's a grim and tearful story, and for all its imaginative conviction I found it hard going, Van Sycoc is rather too lavish with her characters' misery."

 Dave Langford reviewed Darkchild for White Dwarf #56, and stated that "Darkchild succeeds through evocative writing and 'information feed', that unobstructive trickle of data which [...] keeps satisfying your curiosity and at the same time stimulating it with fresh questions concerning the way things are."